leaf-ai/studio-go-runner/docs/message_encryption.md

 # Message Encryption

 This section describes the message encryption feature of the runner.
 Encryption of the message payloads are described in the docs/interface.md file.
 Encryption is only supported within Kubernetes deployments.
+The reason for this is that standalone runners cannot be secured and have shared secrets without isolation as provided by Kubernetes.

-Encrypted payloads use a hybrid cryptosystem, for a detailed description please see https://en.wikipedia.org/wiki/Hybrid_cryptosystem.
+Encrypted payloads use a hybrid cryptosystem, [please click for a detailed description](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).

 <!--ts-->
 <!--te-->